-Christmas has passed and the New Year has started.
-All the celebration and festivities are over.
-All that is left are dreary, cold days.
-The lack of warmth, sunshine and holiday merriment can certainly lead to the winter blues.
+Christmas has passed and a New Year has begun.
+The celebrations and festivities are over and all that is left are dreary, cold days.
+The lack of warmth, sunshine and holiday merriment can certainly lead to depression.
+Today, let’s look at ways for avoiding the winter blues.

 Disclaimer: I am not a medical professional.
 The research for this post was prompted by my desire to help a family member.